jejacks0n/teaspoon/README.md

 ### Deferring Execution

-Teabag has the concept of deferring execution in the cases when you're using AMD or other asynchronous methods.
+Teabag has the concept of deferring execution in the cases when you're using AMD or other asynchronous libraries.
 This is expecially useful if you're using [CommonJS](http://www.commonjs.org/), or [RequireJS](http://requirejs.org/), etc.

-You can tell Teabag to defer and then you can execute the runner later -- after loading files asychronously for instance.
+You can tell Teabag to defer and then execute the runner later -- after loading files asychronously for instance.

 ```coffeescript
 Teabag.defer = true